sharadbhat/Zomatopy/README.md

 ```bash
 pip install zomatopy
 ```
-Or download from [here](http://github.com/sharadbhat/Zomatopy), and then just install the package using
+Or download the source code from [here](http://github.com/sharadbhat/Zomatopy), and then just install the package using
 ```bash
 python setup.py install
 ```